hong142/MGMT690-Writeup-2/README.md

 This document will guide you through the decision process of our team concerning the gathering and orgizaiton of our data, and give you some insight on what decision you should make during the process, how you should approch those decisions and related things worth of extra care.
 Figure out how we going to setup that place to store the data, how we are going to organize the data, and varies things we need to be careful about when we processing people’s data.

 ## Storage Type Selection
 There are three storage options, which are file storage, block ctorage and object sotrage.
-Given our data are large unsturctured data, we will choose object storage, storing data as objects in scaable buckets, for the following advantages:
+Given our data are large unsturctured data, we will choose object storage, storing data as objects in scaable buckets.

 ### Advantages of Object Storage
 **1. Cheap**